 - RMS Spring Play (Advisor: Ms. Emmerton)

-- Robotics (Advisor: Mrs. Desaulniers)
+- Robotics (Advisor: Ms. Warkentien)

-- Student Newspaper (Advisor: Ms. Hadden and Mr. Lacrosse)
+- Student Newspaper (Advisor: Ms. Hadden and Mr. Lacrosse) RMS Goose.

 - Talent Shows (Advisor: Mr. Lacrosse)

-- Yearbook Club (Advisors: Ms. Gaines and Mrs. Bates)
+- Yearbook Club (Advisor: Ms. Ellis)

 The Model UN club is designed to prepare students to attend a Model UN conference with hundreds of other students, where they will participate in a simulation of the United Nations.
 Our students will represent a country and propose solutions to issues of global importance, such as improving access to education and finding non-violent resolutions to conflicts.
 The club meets after school one day per week where students prepare, are taught and practice skills in research, writing, and speaking.